cdb84/project-name/README.md

 - exec.c and exec.out, which can be called to as an individual executable that the server can run as a pre-process
 - index.html, the index of this webroot.
 Nothing really special here.
-- test.inl, an inline file that you can *write C code in to have preprocessed*:
+- test.hea, an inline 'heathen' file that you can *write C code in to have preprocessed*:
 ```
 <html>
 <head>